Find car finance for an imported car from abroad

 FAQ

-Why is it harder to get a car loan for an imported vehicle?
+Why is it harder to get a car loan for an imported car?

-The main issue is loan security.
-Banks in Germany use the vehicle registration document Part II (Fahrzeugbrief) as collateral.
-Since this document is only issued after successful import and registration in Germany, the bank lacks the most important security during the purchasing and transportation phase, which increases the risk.
+The main problem is collateral security.
+In Germany, banks use the registration certificate Part II (vehicle title) as collateral.
+Since this document is only issued after the vehicle has been successfully imported and registered in Germany, the bank lacks its most important security during the purchase and transport phase, which increases the risk.

-Is a personal installment loan a good alternative?
+Is a personal instalment loan a good alternative?

 Yes, in many cases it is the best solution.
-A personal loan is not tied to a specific purpose.
-You receive the money for free use and can pay for the imported car like a cash buyer.
-This considerably simplifies the process, even if the interest rates might be slightly higher.
+A personal instalment loan is not tied to a specific purpose.
+You receive the money for your free use and can pay for the imported car like a cash buyer.
+This makes the process much easier, even if the interest rates may be slightly higher.

-What is the difference between an import from the EU and one from the USA?
+What is the difference between an import from the EU and the USA?

-What additional costs should I expect besides the purchase price?
+What costs will I incur in addition to the purchase price?

-Consider transport costs (sea or land freight), customs duties, and import VAT (for non-EU imports), costs for technical modifications and the full TÜV inspection (§ 21 StVZO), registration office fees, and possibly for a valuation report.
+Expect transport costs (sea or land freight), customs duties and import VAT (for non-EU imports), costs for the technical conversion and the full TÜV inspection (§ 21 StVZO), fees for the registration authority and, if applicable, a valuation report.

 What are CoC papers and why are they important?

-The CoC (Certificate of Conformity) is a manufacturer's conformity certificate.
-It confirms that the vehicle complies with the EU technical standards.
-With this document, registering an EU import vehicle in Germany is usually straightforward and does not require an expensive individual approval.
+The CoC (Certificate of Conformity) is a manufacturer’s certificate of conformity.
+It confirms that the vehicle complies with the EU’s technical standards.
+With this document, registering an imported EU vehicle in Germany is usually straightforward and does not require an expensive individual approval.

 How long does the entire import and financing process take?

-The duration largely depends on the country of origin and the efficiency of processing.
-A financing approval for an installment loan can be granted within 24 hours.
-The shipping of a vehicle from overseas can take four to eight weeks.
-Expect the entire process, from selection to registration, to take at least six to twelve weeks.
+The timeframe depends heavily on the country of origin and the efficiency of processing.
+Approval for an instalment loan can be issued within 24 hours.
+Vehicle transport from overseas can take four to eight weeks.
+Allow at least six to twelve weeks for the entire process, from selection to registration.

 Subscribe to our newsletter